Thailand Digital Nomad Visa Guide (2024)

 Are you eligible if you are an EU citizen?

-Yes, as an EU citizen, you are eligible for Thailand digital nomad visa.
+Yes, as an EU citizen, you are eligible for a Thailand digital nomad visa.

-As far as you provide the required documentation, you can choose the visa type you prefer.
+As long as you provide the required documentation and meet the criteria, you can choose the visa type you prefer and apply for it.

 Are you eligible if you reside in any other country?